MichaelKentBurns/BibleModel/ObjectModel/StateMachine.md

 Many articles are written.
 With much reading and a lot of experimentation I have gotten this to work as a state machine.
 I'm sure it can be improved.

-### StateMachine: inside Bible.js and Book.js I have built a state machine.
+### StateMachine: inside Bible.mjs and Book.mjs I have built a state machine.

 ```mermaid
 stateDiagram-v2